 Third, despite speaking in strong support of inclusive education, two of the administrators warned that inclusion is not for all disabled students.
 There are limits to what schools and teachers can accomplish.
-Some students, most notably those described as having 'severe disabilities', will probably not be educated in general education classrooms.
+Some students, most notably those described as having "severe disabilities," will probably not be educated in general education classrooms.

-- 'We had to send him to a special school.
+- "We had to send him to a special school.
 His behavior was just too out of control.

-We can include everyone'.
-(EP) - 'We still have to offer a full continuum of services.
+We can include everyone." - "We still have to offer a full continuum of services.
 Full inclusion, you know, throwing everybody in, doesn't address all the needs of the kids.
-Many of them need functional skills'.
-(EP)
+Many of them need functional skills."

-Means and ends
+Means and Ends

 The work of school administrators undoubtedly occurs at the busy intersection of many streams of cultural and political activity.
 Numerous policy directives, pedagogical trends, technological systems, and cultural influences collide in the curriculum and teaching of the public schools.
 Educational practitioners are accustomed to working on professional programs and activities that mingle ingredients supplied by different ideological positions.
-Ainscow, Booth, and Dyson (2006) have noted how teachers working in schools pulled by conflicting policy agendas often find a way to mix opposing policy directives in daily practice.
-What seems like oil and water to the theorist can commingle with little hesitation in the practices of the public schools.
+What seems like oil and water to the theorist can commingle without hesitation in the practices of the public schools.

 If we accept the casual pragmatism of the educational administrators interviewed in this article, we would believe that the two narratives of inclusion blend fairly easily.
 Perhaps they even complement one another.
 The social justice narrative supplies the moral argument.
 The technocratic narrative provides the political pressure.
 Together, in alliance, they propel inclusive education reforms in the public schools.